danger/peril/README.md

 ### Developing with Docker

-To develop peril inside a docker container, you can run `docker-compose -f docker-compose.dev.yml up`.
-This will mount your project folder inside the peril container and run the `yarn compile` command that will watch for changes in your local code.
+To develop peril inside a docker container, you can run `docker-compose up`.
+This will mount your project folder inside the peril container and run the `yarn start` command to run the service.